-U.S. importers must buy yen to pay for Japanese goods, whereas Japanese importers must buy U.S. dollars to pay for U.S. goods.
+Just as the demand for consumer goods such as Tommy Hilfiger clothing and Nike shoes changes over time, so does the demand for currency.
+One factor affecting currency demand is the balance of trade between two countries.
+For example, U.S. importers must buy yen to pay for Japanese goods, whereas Japanese importers must buy U.S. dollars to pay for U.S. goods.
 If U.S. imports from Japan were to exceed U.S. exports to Japan, then the U.S. would have a trade deficit with Japan, and there would be a greater demand for yen than for dollars.
 Capital movements also affect currency demand.
 For example, suppose interest rates in the United States were higher than those in Japan.
 To take advantage of high U.S. interest rates, Japanese banks, corporations, and sophisticated individuals would buy dollars with yen and then use those dollars to purchase high-yielding U.S. securities.
-This would create greater demand for dollars than for yen.
+This would create greater demand for yen.